SStaGCN: Simplified stacking based graph convolutional networks: Experiments

 \subsection{Results}

-The results of the comparative evaluation for node classification are summarized in Tables \ref{accuracy_cit}-\ref{Oversmooth_SStaGCN}, where SStaGCN (Mean) stands for mean mechanism is utilized in the second layer of SStaGCN, SStaGCN (Attention) and SStaGCN (Voting) have similar meanings.
-We report the accuracy, F1-score (macro), and training time on the test set between the proposed SStaGCN model and other methods.
-Experimental results successfully demonstrate significant improvement of SStaGCN model over the baselines.
-Specifically, for $3$ public citation networks, SStaGCN (Voting) achieves almost $8\%$ ($8\%$), $12\%$ ($17\%$), and $13\%$ ($12\%$) improvement of the accuracy (resp.
-F1-score) for Cora, CiteSeer and Pubmed datasets, respectively.
-For heterogeneous datasets, SStaGCN (Voting) obtains nearly $9\%$ ($9\%$), $21\%$ ($21\%$), and $6\%$ ($5\%$) improvement of the accuracy (resp.
-F1-score) for House$\_$class, VK$\_$class, and DBLP datasets, respectively.
-AdaGCN performs bad on heterogeneous dataset.
-This maybe due to the reason that AdaGCN aims at designing deep GCNs, which may mix the node features of different clusters when the layers of GCNs go deeper.
-Intuitively, SStaGCN is able to enhance the performance of GCN, and provides better qualitative results for distinct types of graph structural data.
+The results of the comparative evaluation for node classification are summarized in Tables 3-11.
+In these tables, SStaGCN (Mean) refers to the use of the mean aggregation mechanism in the second layer of SStaGCN, while SStaGCN (Attention) and SStaGCN (Voting) correspond to the attention and voting mechanisms, respectively.
+We report the accuracy, macro F1-score, and training time on the test set for the proposed SStaGCN model and other methods.
+The experimental results demonstrate a significant improvement of the SStaGCN model over the baselines.
+Specifically, for the three public citation networks, SStaGCN (Voting) achieves an improvement in accuracy (and F1-score) of approximately $8\%$ ($8\%$), $12\%$ ($17\%$), and $13\%$ ($12\%$) for the Cora, CiteSeer, and Pubmed datasets, respectively.
+For the heterogeneous tabular datasets, SStaGCN (Voting) shows an improvement in accuracy (and F1-score) of about $9\%$ ($9\%$), $21\%$ ($21\%$), and $6\%$ ($5\%$) for the House$\_$class, VK$\_$class, and DBLP datasets, respectively.

+AdaGCN performs poorly on the heterogeneous tabular datasets, possibly because AdaGCN is designed for deeper GCN architectures, which may mix node features from different clusters as the GCN layers deepen.
+SStaGCN, by contrast, enhances the performance of GCN, providing better results across distinct types of graph-structured data.
+Additionally, the paired t-test results in Table 7 indicate that the proposed SStaGCN model significantly outperforms the simplified stacking and other GCN models.

 This impressive improvement can be explained as follows: